 Pictou is a charming, old seaside town in Nova Scotia, Canada; home to people who fish, farm, sing, dance and hang their clothes outside to dry.
 It’s a friendly place centered around community and family.

 This is where artist Sharon Nowlan grew up drawing, painting and creating in a variety of media.
 The spirit of Pictou’s diverse landscapes and welcoming residents flows through her serene work — a mix of items found in nature and other materials carefully arranged into uplifting designs that celebrate meaningful relationships and special places.

-In October 2017, DEMDACO introduced the Sharon Nowlan Collection of distinctive pebble artwork.
+Over five years ago, DEMDACO introduced the Sharon Nowlan collection of distinctive pebble artwork.
 Those early creations began as a handful of small, smooth rocks Sharon’s son found on a beach.
 Inspired by their unique natural beauty and texture, they were soon given new life as sea-softened, emotional depictions of grandparents and children.
-Her exploration of this distinctive style has evolved over time to portray a wide-range of subjects, and incorporate different materials.
+Her exploration of this distinctive style has evolved over time to portray a wide range of subjects, and incorporate different materials.

-Now widely available in highly-detailed artisan reproductions, Sharon’s artwork is a DEMDACO top-seller and her Collection was recently expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
-Here’s some insight into Sharon’s creative process, her inspirations, what its like to see her artwork in stores, and other thoughts.
+Now widely available in detailed artisan reproductions, Sharon’s artwork is a DEMDACO top seller and her collection has expanded to include new pieces that use soft hues of blue and green sea glass for added touches of color.
+Here’s some insight into Sharon’s creative process, her inspirations, what it's like to see her artwork in stores and other thoughts.